-We thank you for your co-operation and look forward to forging a successful working relationship resulting in a smooth and successful delivery of the deliverables.
-Please confirm your acceptance of the Conditions by signing and returning the Order Form electronically within five (5) business days from the date of this Order Form.
+Please confirm your acceptance of this Contract by signing and returning via DocuSign.
 No other form of acknowledgement will be accepted.
-Please remember to include the reference number above in any future communications relating to this contract.
+Please remember to include the reference number(s) above in any future communications relating to this Contract.

-We will then arrange for Order Form to be countersigned which will create a binding contract between us.
+We will then arrange for the Order Form to be countersigned which will create a binding contract between us.

-Yours sincerely,
+Yours faithfully,